cmohl2013/permutation_test/README.rst

       -t TESTGROUP, --testgroup TESTGROUP
                             name of the test group as named in th csv table.
 If not defined, test group is determined automatically.
+       -a ALPHA, --alpha ALPHA
+                             significance level alpha (between 0 and 1) If not defined, alpha is set to 0.05.
+       -m MULTI_COMP_CORR, --multi_comp_corr MULTI_COMP_CORR
+                             perform multiple comparison correction with benjamini
+                             hochberg procedure yes/no, If not defined, correction is performed.

 Specifications of data structure in csv file